 In 2008, when I first began looking for Jim's artwork, I heard a great story from Dan Miller, his classmate at the Pennsylvania Academy of the Fine Arts.
 Dan went on to teach at the Academy for (I think) more than 50 years, and is the subject of a documentary by John Thornton.
 Dan said "Jim's death diminished us all," and told me a story: One day Jim came in to school and said he'd heard he'd get more money under the G.I.
 Bill if he were married.
 "So he walked down the hall, asking every girl he saw to marry him.
 One of them said yes.
 So they were married."
 And, said Dan, "I assume he got more money."
 When I told the story to other friends of Jim's, one of the women said, "Jim asked me to marry him, too."--Emily

 May 11 will mark 50 years since Jim Brewton's death.
-We've been posting some snippets on the Foundation's FaceBook page, and thought we'd reprise them here.
-From April 30:
+We've been reposting some snippets on the Foundation's FaceBook page; here's one: